Aphis nerii

 Aphis nerii is an aphid of the family Aphididae.
 Its common names include oleander aphid, milkweed aphid, sweet pepper aphid, and nerium aphid.

 Distribution

 The oleander aphid is widespread in regions with tropical and Mediterranean climates.

 In Poland, oleander aphid has only been reported from a glasshouse.
 Small populations of oleander aphid are present in gardens in London, England.

 Lifecycle

 Female aphids lay live young (nymphs), a process known as viviparity.
-Female aphids reproduce by parthenogenesis, males have never been observed in the wild but have been produced under laboratory conditions.
-Females may be wingless or winged (alate), the production of the alate form occurs a higher rate in those regions where it is necessary for oleander aphid to migrate each year on to temporary hosts.
+Female aphids reproduce by parthenogenesis.
+Males have never been observed in the wild but have been produced under laboratory conditions.
+Females may be wingless or winged (alate), the production of the alate form occurs at a higher rate in regions where the aphid must migrate to temporary hosts each year.

 Oleander aphid has a wide range of hosts, but mainly feeds on plants in the dogbane family, including milkweeds, oleander and periwinkle.
 It is occasionally recorded feeding on plants in the bindweed family, daisy family and spurge family as well as rarely being recorded on Citrus.